seothemes/hooks/README.md

 );
 ```

-The function names have been reduced to one and anonymous functions can be later removed.
+The function names have been reduced to one and anonymous functions can be later removed by targeting the given alias.

 ## How it works

-Hook objects are stored in the static `$hooks` variable in the `hook_container` function.
+Hook objects get stored in the static `$hooks` variable in the `hook_container` function.
 Hooks can be added and removed
 from the container at any point just like regular hooks.

 The `add_hook` function accepts the same arguments as `add_action` and `add_filter`, with the addition of "alias" as the